 I love wreaths, especially those made of fresh foliage, flowers and plants.
-A little while ago I attended a flower school course at my favourite flower shop, Green Parlour in Pangbourne, where Emma, the owner, shared lots of great tips that could come in handy if you want to learn how to make a wreath for Christmas.
+A couple of years ago, I attended a flower school course at my favourite flower shop, Green Parlour, where Emma, the owner, shared lots of great tips that could come in handy if you want to learn how to make a wreath for Christmas.

 How to Make a Wreath

 Start with an oasis wreath form (oasis is also known as floral foam).

 Soak the oasis form before use but don’t push it down into the water.
 (This can cause air pockets to form in the oasis and foliage inserted into an air pocket can’t take up any water so will not last.)

 You must never re-use oasis.
 Use fresh for every project or the flowers will not last.

 If you put a piece of foliage in the wrong place and remove it, do not re-use the hole that was made.
 Flowers inserted in existing holes won’t last as long.

 Making up and decorating the wreath

 1. Carefully trim the edges of the oasis form, rounding it off to give a nice shape. (picture top right)